 But first, check out this video:

 What is a ghostwriter?

-In the most basic sense, ghostwriting is when you write for someone else (or a brand) and that person (or brand) puts their name on it.
+In the most basic sense, ghostwriters create content for a person (or a brand) and that person (or brand) puts their name on it — not yours.

 Ghostwriting is super common and happens all the time across every industry out there.

-You name a type of writing, and you’ll find a ghostwriter who specializes in it and makes a good living — without their name being found pretty much anywhere.
+You name a type of writing, and you’ll find a good ghostwriter who specializes in it and makes a good living — without their name being found pretty much anywhere.

 So you’re probably wondering why someone would hire a ghostwriter.

 There are a bunch of reasons, but two really stand out compared to the rest.

 Ghostwriters are really common in the business world.
 There are a lot of executives who want to get content out there, but being busy business people, they don’t always have the time to actually devote to sit down and bang out a bunch of blog posts a month.